Oakwood Park, Enfield

 Samuel Sugden's Oak Lodge house and estate on a 1910s Ordnance Survey map.

 Oakwood Park is a public park in Oakwood, in the London Borough of Enfield, on land that was formerly part of Enfield Chase.
 It opened in 1929 and comprises 64 acres of land.
 It is notable for its commemorative avenue of poplar trees, an avenue of scarlet oaks planted by mayors of Enfield, and an ice well that was built by Samuel Sugden, on whose estate of Oak Lodge the park was largely built and after which it was named.

 Location

 Oakwood Park is located immediately to the east of the Piccadilly Line between Oakwood and Southgate stations.
-There are entrances from Saxon Way, Prince George Avenue, Eversley Crescent, Willow Walk, Oakwood Avenue and Oakwood Park Road.
+There are entrances from Saxon Way, Prince George Avenue, Oakwood Crescent, Willow Walk, Oakwood Avenue and Oakwood Park Road.

 Creation

 The park is on land that was formerly part of Enfield Chase, a royal hunting ground.
 The Chase was enclosed in 1777 and subsequently divided between the King and the freeholders of the neighbouring parishes with the land now occupied by the park allocated to Edmonton parish, of which Southgate was then a part.

 In the late 1860s, the merchant Samuel Sugden (c.1800-1896) purchased a farm and farmhouse in the area, probably the one marked on an 1822 Ordnance Survey map as Oak Farm.
 He rebuilt the house into a much more substantial residence known as Oak Lodge with a walled garden, orchard, ice well, and a collection of outbuildings.
 The Lodge and outbuildings were demolished just after the end of the First World War and in 1927 Southgate Urban District Council purchased 50 acres from Sugden's estate which it combined with 8.5 acres it purchased from the Vicar of Enfield to form Oakwood Park.
 The park opened in 1929 and after further adjustments caused by the construction of the Piccadilly Line northern extension (1932) now comprises 64 acres of land.
 The ice well still exists as do some of the original field boundaries dating from Sugden's time.